-- 1, if all operands are non nulls, and if an odd number of operands are non zeros, otherwise 0.
+- 1, if all operands are no nulls, and if an odd number of operands are non-zero, otherwise 0.

-- NULL, If either of the operands are NULL.
+- NULL, If either of the operands is NULL.

-In this article we will show you, How to use the MySQL Logical Operator XOR in the WHERE Clause to filter the data.
-In order to explain the XOR operator, we are going to use the below shown data.
+To explain the Logical XOR Operator in the WHERE Clause, we are going to use the below shown data.

-In this example, we will pass Ones, Zeros, and Null values with different combination.
-This example will helps you to understand the Truth table behind this XOR Operator.
+In this MySQL example, we pass Ones, Zeros, and Null values with a different combinations.
+This example helps you to understand the Truth table behind this XOR Operator.